-A new fund aimed at supporting public transport operators during the coronavirus pandemic is now available.
+A fund aimed at supporting public transport operators during the coronavirus pandemic is available.
 The COVID-19 Public Transport Retrofit Fund is part of the larger COVID-19 Public Transport Mitigation Fund, announced by Transport Scotland.

 The fund supports the installation of measures needed to reduce the risk of COVID-19 transmission on vehicles, and aims to improve capacity and increase public confidence.

 Bus, community transport, taxi and private hire operators are eligible.
 Visit https://energysavingtrust.org.uk/grants-and-loans/covid-19-public-transport-retrofit-fund/